 If you’re looking to go on a longer trip, further off grid, or just want your gear powered constantly, a more consistent power source is necessary.
 For this, we’d suggest a slightly different 12V charging setup.
 For more flexibility, in terms of charging and suitability for different alternator types, installation location and amp hour capacity, DC-DC battery charging is the way to go.
 We’d recommend the REDARC BCDC range as they are designed to charge a second battery to a proven 100%*, prolonging the life of your auxiliary battery and keeping your gear charged and running for longer.

 The BCDC range not only keeps your secondary battery from draining your engine battery but will also charge your secondary battery while you’re driving.
 BCDC chargers can be installed in a canopy right next to your battery or in the engine bay.
-BCDC In-Vehicle Battery Chargers come in a range of different Amp sizes so to find what charger will best suit your car and power requirements check out the REDARC Dual Battery Calculator.
-It takes both your vehicle and power consumption needs into account and suggest the best dual battery charging solution.
+BCDC In-Vehicle Battery Chargers come in a range of different Amp sizes so to find what charger will best suit your car and power requirements check out the REDARC vehicle selector tool.

 One of our must have 12V accessories for extended travel is a 12V fridge.
 A simple solution to the issue of melting ice and soggy food in coolers, a 12V fridge connects to your secondary battery and can be a lifesaver when it comes to having fresh food and cold beers on the road.
 For more information on connecting a fridge to your 12V setup check out our post on how to power a fridge in your 4WD.